andreabaldin/WebRTC/README.md

 Minimal WebRTC camera stream exercise based on the Aurelia ASP.NET Core 2.0 SPA Template.

 _Instructions_
-- Clone or download the repository
+Clone or download the repository.
+Open a cmd window at the solution folder and run next commands:
 - dotnet restore
 - npm install
 - dotnet run